nielskee/draft-articles/TechnicalHiringPart2.md

   candidates as part of the live interview for the more challenging parts of your tech selection.

-- If you must use a tool like HackerRank, construct your challenge sensibly.
+- If you absolutely must use a tool like HackerRank, build your challenge sensibly.
 Rather than off-the-shelf coding challenges, consider creating your own.
-Use a small mix of multiple choice, subjective questions and a coding challenge.
+Use a (small!) mix of multiple choice, subjective questions and a coding challenge.
 And if your live technical interview is going to be based on algo problem solving, consider something with a different focus for the screen.

 - Remember, this should never be the main event, just the warm-up act.
-Size it appropriately.
-There's an "add to basket" mentality I think some technical interviewers suffer from when they're creating these tests, but you're not doing your company any favours by making this excessive.
-Be *very* generous on the time allowance - creating a false sense of urgency for the candidate is pointless and counterproductive.
+It's a screen, so size it appropriately.
+There's a "yay, add to basket!" mentality I think some technical interviewers suffer from when they're creating these tests, but you're not doing your company any favours by making this excessive.
+Be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless and counterproductive.

 - Whatever you decide to use as a code challenge, make sure to communicate what's important to you in code - simplicity, clarity, naming, hygiene.
 These are your choice, but let the candidate know.
 No surprises.

+- If beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet arbitrary deadlines, I respectfully suggest you have other things you need to be thinking about before you hire anyone.

+TODO : how to assess

 ## Coding assignments

-If you need to scale up your technical screening, I propose that this is a better way of doing it than the online route.
-It has many benefits
+If you need to scale up your technical screening, for most organisations this will be a better way than the online route.

+There are many benefits.
+For one thing, you can set a challenge that's a better fit for the core skillset of the role you're recruiting for.
+A small web exercise for web developers.
+A single-page mobile application for iOS or Android developers.
+A RESTful service for back-end Java developers.

+You can communicate with candidates.
+While they're doing this too.

+TODO GH reviews

+TODO comms with candidate

+TODO how to run

+You construct a challenge that could be completed in 2-4 hours, and send to the candidate.

+- I talked in the first post about proportionality.
+Bear in mind that less experienced graduates will take far, far longer to complete a challenge like this.
+Create one that's

+TODO what to look for

+TODO feeding into tech interview

 ## "Aptitude" tests